OrchardSkills/OrchardSkills.OrchardCore.Identity/README.md

 ![itentity-015](https://user-images.githubusercontent.com/59172485/90955733-331e8e80-e43d-11ea-877a-065ff0dd07d1.png)

 After email changed.
 Attempt to log in fails.
 Invalid login attempt.
+What does the Remember me check dox do?

 ![itentity-016](https://user-images.githubusercontent.com/59172485/90955734-33b72500-e43d-11ea-9896-2a80de1402ee.png)

 Forgot your password issue when hovering over it with mouse.
 It fades away.
+What does the Remember me check dox do?